realworldocaml/book/book/command-line-parsing/README.md

 One downside of the above approach is that we've lost some of the benefits of `Filename.arg_type`, in particular, its support for autocomplete.
-Wen can preserve this by instead using `Arg_type.map` to add the extra check for a regular file, without losing the autocompletion support.
+We can preserve this by instead using `Arg_type.map` to add the extra check for a regular file, without losing the autocompletion support.

 ```ocaml file=examples/correct/md5_with_better_custom_arg/md5.ml,part=1